qcqqcq/udacity-CarND-Behavioral-Cloning-P3/README.md

 I then recorded the vehicle recovering from the right side and left sides of the road back to center so that the vehicle would learn to recover when veering off road.
 These images show what a recovery looks like.

 ![Recover from right][image3]
-![Revoer from left][image4]
+![Recover from left][image4]

 One issue here is you want to record when you are recovering from one edge to the center, but you don't want to record when you are already at the center and heading to the edge.
-To alleviate this issue (amoung other reasons) I chose to exlude images where the steering angle = 0.
+To alleviate this issue (amoung other reasons) I chose to exclude images where the steering angle = 0.

 I did not train on track 2